-Nothing is worse than finding your dream home and then realize you can’t possibly pay for it.
+Nothing is worse than finding your dream home and then realizing you can’t possibly pay for it.
 Avoid that kind of discouragement and run the numbers now so your options are realistic.

-When considering your budget, you should first consider your mortgage payment.
-Next, remember to include other costs like property taxes, homeowner's insurance, utilities, and neighborhood association fees.
-In addition, calculate your down payment and closing costs so you know how much money you will need upfront when you do decide on a property.
+Lastly, it is important to calculate your down payment and closing costs so you know how much money you will need upfront when you do decide on a property.

 If you need help, consider contacting a bank or mortgage broker to give you a better idea of how much you’ll qualify for and what the closing costs will be.
 They can also get you pre-approved for a loan, which will make you more competitive compared to other buyers when you want to make an offer on a home.

 Once you have set your budget, each of you should write down a “must-have” list of key features for your dream home.
 You both may have different thoughts about what your new home should include, so it's best to communicate these with each other.

 Talk about your shared vision for your home.
 Then, working together, put features and amenities in to 3 buckets: must have, nice to have, and must NOT have.

 Remember, there is no perfect home (unless money is no object), so you will have to compromise.
 The key is to know what’s most important to you – and to your partner.

 When you get serious about finding a home, you can book tours online of any home with SimpleShowing.
 Plus, when you buy with a SimpleShowing Agent, you will get a refund of $5,000 on average that you can put towards closings costs or even new furniture!

 Find out more about the Buyer Refund Program and schedule tours online today by visiting SimpleShowing.com.